joyreleased/pi-objectives/README.md

 1. Get Overview of AWS services with Amazon (PR1 Implementation Task)

 Consult with AWS to get an overview, and potentially a deeper dive of AWS services that provide cataloging capability.
-Attend the AWS Enterprise Support Office Hours for CSBS that occurs every other week on Tuesdays at 3 to 4 PM ot setup a special session with Jeremy Thomas (thojrm@amazon.com) and Kevin Shaw (awsshaw@amazon.com).
+Attend the AWS Enterprise Support Office Hours for CSBS that occurs every other week on Tuesdays at 3 to 4 PM to setup a special session with Jeremy Thomas (thojrm@amazon.com) and Kevin Shaw (awsshaw@amazon.com).
 Find out what AWS services work together to understand the libraries, components, and vulnerabilities running in AWS and see the results in a single view and how to buid that solution.

 AWS Services:
 Inspector, SecurityHub, Config, SSM, OpsCenter, ECR